 Yes, you are allowed to simultaneously cycle and walk your dog on a leash as long as it doesn’t risk the safety of others, yourself or your dog’s.

-9. Insurance for Cycling in Germany
+9. Bike Insurance for Cycling in Germany

-Private liability insurance is one of the most important insurance you need to get if you’re living in Germany, especially if you bike regularly.
+Personal liability insurance is one of the most important insurance you need to get if you’re living in Germany, especially if you bike regularly.
 It’s so essential that it ranks second after mandatory health insurance!

 For cycling, that could mean accidentally hitting a pedestrian that was walking in the bike lane, to your parked bike falling over and damaging someone’s car.

 Damages could easily cost you several hundred thousands of Euros (and even into the millions) depending on the damage.
-So it’s really important that you get private liability insurance whether you’re cycling in Germany or not.
+So it’s really important that you get personal liability insurance whether you’re cycling in Germany or not.

-Bike Road Rules Cycling in Germany
+Bike Road Rules For Cycling in Germany

 Cyclists must comply to the rules of the road as you would normally do if you were driving a car.
 That means stopping at red traffic lights, stop signs and indicating before turning.